-Knoxville Community Development Corporation is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Family Self-Sufficiency programs.
-As of June 24th, 2022, Knoxville Community Development Corporation has 7 waiting lists that are open now or opening soon.
+Knoxville Community Development Corporation is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Family Self-Sufficiency programs.

 |Cagle Terrace, Love Towers and Residences at Five Points Elderly/Disabled Designated Housing||Open Until Further Notice|